-Gross Development Value This figure is calculated from the total sale values of the completed units or capitalised rents from This figure is the sum of costs.
-This will include build costs, S106/CIL payments, professional fees taxes, interest This is the profit the developer needs to make, either against development costs or Residual Land = Value commercial units. and any abnormal costs.
-Residual Lan nd Value > Threshold Land Value = Viable
+Gross Development

+Development Costs Developers Profit

+Value This figure is the This is the profit

+This figure is sum of costs.
+This the developer

+calculated from will include build needs to make, Residual Land

+the total sale costs, S106/CIL either against = Value

+values of the payments, development

+completed units professional fees, costs or

+or capitalised taxes, interest development

+rents from and any value.

+commercial units. abnormal costs.

+Residual Lan d Value > Thre eshold Land Value = Viable